 This high mountain oolong is produced at an altitude of 1,200 metres above sea level in Alishan, one of the most famous tea growing regions in Taiwan.
 Alishan is known for having warm temperatures in a subtropical yet mountainous region with a continual mist that causes the plants to grow slowly because of the abundant cloud cover and reduced exposure to sunlight, thus producing tea leaves with intense flavours and aromas.

 The nutrient rich soil and high elevation limits pests and chemical fertilizers are not used, which is in keeping with the tea farmer’s traditional tribal culture and spirit of purity, simplicity, community and respect of nature.
-The term “eco’ is used to indicate the farm is in conversion to organic when harvested.
+The term “eco’ is used to indicate the farm was in conversion to organic when harvested.
 The farm is now EU certified organic.

 The dense surrounding forest and nutrient rich soil are all part of this unique terroir that produces some of the best oolongs in the world.